aptus/FonB-Documentation/LOCALIZATION/LANGUAGE CUSTOMIZATION.md

 ```
 <a name="change-name"/>
 ###2.
 Saving Language File As Per ISO Language Code
 Once you have translated your file, you need to save it as per corresponding [ISO 639-1 Standard Language Code](http://http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 For instance, you have translated your file to German, you will have to save it as `de.json` in directory `/usr/local/PhoneB/i18n/`.
 Same goes for other languages.
+You can always check if your JSON file is valid or not at http://jsonlint.com/ .

 <a name="change-menu" />